-Buddy Van Horn, director of Any Which Way You Can , dies at 92
+Buddy Van Horn, Director of Any Which Way You Can and The Dead Pool , Dead at 92

 Director and veteran stunt double Wayne "Buddy" Van Horn had died at the age of 92.

 Van Horn died on May 11, according to an obituary notice in the Los Angeles Times.

 He started working with Clint Eastwood as his stunt double in 1967, and worked with the actor-director and his team at his production company Malpaso as a stunt coordinator on more than 30 films over 44 years, including films like High Plains Drifter (1973) and In the Line of Fire (1993).

 In 2011, Van Horn spoke about his time as a stuntman and working with Eastwood, saying, "He's a pretty physical guy and likes to do his own stunts.
 Some of the things he does were pretty easy to get banged up."

 "I've tried to talk him out of it sometimes, but not very successfully most of the time," Van Horn added.
 "He went and did 'em anyway, several of 'em.
 He's been banged up a few times."